will-cromar/trackr-web/README.md

 # trackr-web
 Web component of project for COP 4331

-To use, make a run.py file with
+To use, make a run.py file with:

 `from app import app`

 `app.run(debug=True)`

+Coming soon: a pip requirements file.